 To accomplish these objectives, students take approximately 33% of all their credits in Arts & Sciences.
 In addition, the School of Arts & Sciences offers Across-the-Curriculum programs in Writing, Critical Thinking, Ethics and Community Service Learning.
 Writing Across the Curriculum is a University-wide program that encourages students to use writing as a way of learning and communicating knowledge, thereby enabling students to acquire skills empowering them to pursue their professional goals.
 The Writing Across the Curriculum program at Johnson & Wales was developed to integrate the "writing to learn" concept across all majors.
-All students are required to complete at least one writingintensive (WI) course within their major field of study.
+All students are required to complete at least one writing-intensive (WI) course within their major field of study.
 Additionally, students may take WI courses as they are offered in general studies and elective areas.

-Students at J&W may also elect 13.5 quarter credit hour concentrations in Leadership Studies, Political Science, Psychology, Sociology, Global Perspectives, Career Writing, Literature, History, Environmental Science, Applied Mathematics, Physical Science and Science.
+Students at J&W may also elect 13.5 quarter credit hour concentrations in Applied Mathematics, Biological Science, Career Writing, Environmental Science, Global Perspectives, Leadership Studies, Literature,

+History, Physical Science, Political Science, Psychology and Sociology.
 They are also encouraged to attend the Cultural Events Series featuring appearances by renowned artists, performers, authors and musicians.

-Housed in the School of Arts & Sciences. the Feinstein Communty Service center coordinates the Providence campus' academic and co-curricular community initiatives.
-The Feinstein Center provides Community Service Learning (CSL) opportunities for all students, in fulfillment of the University graduation requirement; offers support for student-initiated service effort and volunteerism: implements co-curricular programming for staff and students in conjunction with the Office of Student Activities, the Center for Leadership Studies and the Office of Campus Diversity; encourages volunteer and in-kind assistance for community-based organizations: and develops civic initiatives to address hunger and homelessness issues.
+Housed in the School of Arts & Sciences, the Feinstein Community Service Center coordinates the Providence campus' academic and co-curricular community initiatives.
+The Feinstein Center provides Community Service Learning (CSL) opportunities for all students, in fulfillment of the University graduation requirement: offers support for student-initiated service effort and volunteerism: implements co-curricular programming for staff and students in conjunction with the Office of Student Activities, the Center for Leadership Studies and the Office of Campus Diversity: encourages volunteer and in-kind assistance for community-based organizations; and develops civic initiatives to address hunger and homelessness issues.
 As part of the University's strategic plan, the Center also helps oversee and implement the University-wide "Community Leadership" Initiative, designed to develop students into community leaders and to model community leadership as an institution.

-The School of Arts & Sciences offers Honors courses in the freshman year, and an Honors option for many upper-level courses.
+The School of Arts & Sciences offers honors courses in the freshman year as well as in a few upper-level classes.
+In addition, an honors option is offered in many other courses.